 Don’t share photos or videos that aren’t yours.

 This includes other people’s posts, and/or things that you have copied or collected from the Internet.
 Accounts that solely consist of only this type of content may be disabled at any time.

 Don’t share photos or videos that show nudity or mature content.

 Don’t share photos or videos of illegal content.

 If you are reported for sharing prohibited or illegal content, including photographs or videos of extreme violence or gore, your account may be disabled and we will take appropriate action, which may include reporting you to the authorities.
 Additionally, it is neither possible nor permitted to complete transactions involving regulated goods on our platform.
-If your photos or videos are promoting the sale of regulated goods or services, including firearms, alcohol, tobacco, or adult products, we expect you to make sure you’re following the law and to encourage others to do the same.
+If your photos or videos are promoting the sale of regulated goods or services, including firearms, alcohol, tobacco, prescription drugs, or adult products, we expect you to make sure you’re following the law and to encourage others to do the same.

-Instagram is a place where people can share beautiful moments from their lives, and when you engage in self-promotional behavior of any kind on Instagram it makes users who have shared that moment with you feel sad inside.
+Instagram is a place where people can share beautiful moments from their lives, and when you engage in self-promotional behavior of any kind on Instagram it makes people who have shared that moment with you feel sad inside.
 This guideline includes repetitive comments, as well as service manipulation in order to self-promote, and extends to commercial spam comments, such as discount codes or URLs to websites.
 We ask that you keep your interactions on Instagram meaningful and genuine.

 Don’t be rude.

 Instagram is a friendly place where everyone should feel safe and comfortable sharing their lives through photos and videos.
 It is not an appropriate place to abuse, attack, harass, or impersonate others.
 If we receive valid complaints about your conduct, we’ll send a warning or disable your account.
 Alternatively, we’d recommend people block all meanies & trolls to prevent further issues.